Lauren A. O'Connell

 Contact

 I am interested in understanding how animals come up with new ways to face challenges and opportunities in their environment.
-These evolutionary innovations in physiology and behavior can teach us a lot about basic organismal biology, evolutionary mechanisms of adaptation, and how flexible organisms are to changing environments.
-I view my role in the lab as providing the resources and support for our team to accomplish their scientific questions and growth.
+These evolutionary innovations in physiology and behavior can teach us about basic organismal biology, evolutionary mechanisms of adaptation, and how flexible organisms are to changing environments.

 - The Science of Effective Mentorship